texttics/texttics-site/readme.md

 This architecture ensures that **Text...tics** is not just a passive observer of text, but a hardened, verified, and deterministic instrument for structural analysis.

+---

+***

-## 🛡️ Update: Stage 1 Forensic Hardening & Inspector V4
+## 🛡️ Update: Stage 1 Forensic Hardening & Inspector V7

-**Session Focus:** Architectural correctness, UAX #9 compliance, and the transition from "Character Inspection" to "Cluster Forensics."
+**Session Focus:** Architectural correctness, UAX #9 compliance, and the transition to "Zalgo-Proof" Cluster Forensics.

 ### 1. Core Engine Hardening
 * **Unified Bidi Stack Machine (UAX #9):** Replaced the split-stack model with a single, unified state machine that strictly tracks the nesting order of Isolates and Embeddings.
 This allows for the detection of **Implicit Closures** (valid but sloppy) vs. **Spillover/Cross-Over** (broken structure), eliminating false negatives on complex Bidi attacks.